 #> [3,] "s(3,1)" "s(3,2)" "s(3,3)" "s(3,4)"

-Then we initialize the grid world with start state, goal state, absorbing states and the wall is an unreachable state.
+Then we initialize the grid world with start state, goal state, absorbing states and the wall is a blocked state.

 gw <- gw_init(dim = c(3, 4),